xaviertquinn/xaviertquinn.github.io/massachusetts.md

 ### What the Data Says

-The Masschusetts school system is made up of hundreds of schools in multiple districts.
+The Massachusetts school system is made up of hundreds of schools in multiple districts.
 Each one with its own student ratings and data.

 Success for this project is decided by the following:
 <ul>